How Does IV Therapy Work?

 An IV drip infusion usually lasts a few hours after absorption.
 You may experience frequent urination after receiving the IV fluids.
 This is due to the kidneys filtering your blood and excreting toxins and unwanted substances into the urine.

-It usually takes a couple of hours for IV fluids to leave your body.
+IV fluids usually take a couple of hours to leave your body.
 Any IV therapy will leave vitamins, minerals, and other nutrients in your body for days, weeks, or months, depending on your needs.

-- It has a fast onset of action: The oral route is the commonest route for taking fluids, vitamins, and other medications.
-However, it has a drawback which is the long duration it takes before the effect is seen.
+- It has a fast onset of action: The oral route is the most standard route for taking fluids, vitamins, and other medications.
+However, it has a drawback: it lasts long before the effect is seen.
 This is because it has to be processed first by the intestine before it can be absorbed into the blood for use by the tissues.
 This is not the case with IV therapy.
-By passing fluids via the vein, it is made available to the tissue in a very short time.
+By passing fluids via the vein, it is made available to the tissue in a concise time.

-- It has a high bioavailability: Bioavailability is the “extent a substance or drug becomes completely available to its intended biological destination”.
+- It has a high bioavailability: the “extent a substance or drug becomes completely available to its intended biological destination.”
 IV therapy bypasses the digestive tract.
-Substances given orally which go through the digestive tract are worked upon by the stomach acid and the digestive juices of the intestine.
+The stomach acid and the digestive juices of the intestine work upon substances given orally, which go through the digestive tract.
 In many cases, a significant proportion of the administered therapy may be rendered inactive by this process, such that only a small percentage of it gets to the target tissues and organs where its beneficial effect is to be felt.
 Apart from the effect of the digestive tract, all substances absorbed from the intestine will first pass through the liver.
-Unfortunately, a substantial proportion is again processed by the liver, further reducing the bioavailability.
-IV therapy easily overcomes this by making the fluid and its component immediately available to its intended destination.
+Unfortunately, a substantial proportion is again processed by the liver, reducing bioavailability.
+IV therapy easily overcomes this by immediately making the fluid and its component available to its intended destination.
 The bioavailability of IV therapy is 100%.

-- It rehydrates your body: 60% of your body weight is made up of water.
-Dehydration occurs when fluid intake is insufficient or when excess fluid is lost from the body such as in diarrhea or vomiting.
-IV therapy can be used to infuse fluid directly into the blood thereby rehydrating the body and replenishing the blood volume.
+- It rehydrates your body: 60% of your body weight is water.
+Dehydration occurs when fluid intake is insufficient or when excess fluid is lost, such as in diarrhea or vomiting.
+IV therapy can infuse fluid directly into the blood, rehydrating the body and replenishing the blood volume.

 - It can correct electrolyte abnormalities: Electrolyte abnormalities such as low levels of sodium, potassium, or chloride in the body can be corrected by IV therapy.
 Various types of fluids containing the needed salts can be administered based on the requirement of each individual.

-- It can be used to administer vitamins: Vitamins are essential for your physical and emotional well-being.
-A deficiency of vitamins can cause a number of symptoms such as poor eyesight, weak bones, fatigue, bleeding gums, pins and needles, and lack of energy.
-IV therapy can be used to supply the needed vitamins to refill and replenish your body store.
+- It can be used to administer vitamins: Vitamins are essential for physical and emotional well-being.
+A deficiency of vitamins can cause several symptoms, such as poor eyesight, weak bones, fatigue, bleeding gums, pins and needles, and lack of energy.
+IV therapy can supply the needed vitamins to refill and replenish your body store.

 - It causes physical and emotional wellness: Since many Americans don’t receive all the nutrients they need from food, they don’t feel as healthy as they should.
 This can lead to chronic fatigue, poor sleep, low energy, and other problems.

-People who received IV therapy report improved mood, better sleep, and higher energy levels.
+People receiving IV therapy report improved mood, sleep, and energy levels.

 What kind of nutrients can you get from IV therapy?